vic-ma/website/content/posts/2025-10-14-test-post/index.md

 I had a few more test cases like it, and I wanted to add way more.
 So, I knew that I had to refactor everything.

 I first did two things to remove most of the boilerplate code:
-1. Add a test fixture, to extract the test setup code.
+1. Add a test fixture that extracts the test setup code.
-1. Add an assertion function, to extract the assertion code.
+1. Add an helper function that extracts the assertion code.

 This is what the test case looked like afterward:
 ```c